radon-h2020/radon-particles/nodetypes/radon.nodes.azure/AzureFunction/README.md

 ## Azure Function Node Type

-A node type that represents an Azure function app with function hosted on the Azure platform.
+A node type that represents a function app hosted on the Azure platform.

 | Name | URI | Version | Derived From |
 |:---- |:--- |:------- |:------------ |